call for a free consultation (800) 242-2962

 Construction workers can sustain injuries in traumatic events such as a crane collapse, but they can also suffer from exposure to hazardous substances or repetitive motion injuries.
 If a doctor states that your injury or illness may have stemmed from something at work, follow up with an investigation of your workplace.
 Seek an attorney’s assistance for this process.

 Consider your options carefully before filing for workers’ compensation after a construction injury.
-If you have even the slightest belief that due care would have prevented your injuries – such as proper safety gear, a well-built scaffold, or better training – come to our Atlanta law office.
+If you have even the slightest belief that due care would have prevented your injuries – such as proper safety gear, a well-built scaffold, or better training – speak to our Atlanta accident lawyers.
 A PI settlement or verdict could result in much greater compensation than a workers’ comp claim, including payment for your medical expenses, full lost wages, pain and suffering, emotional distress, and lost quality of life.

 In Georgia, you have two years from the date of injury or the date of discovery of injury to file a personal injury claim.
 You must act faster, however, if you’re filing for workers’ compensation.
 After a terrible workplace injury, come to Butler Prather LLP as soon as possible.
 Contact us today for a free consultation.